-The film adheres to the high standards of it's 2003 series with some quality art and animation but it is when the Turtles cross over to the other dimensions that the film really comes in to it's own.
-The 1987 dimension has been lovingly and painstakingly re-created down to an absolute tee and looks fantastic.
-All the small detail have been included and it really does feel like you are watching the old show.
+The film adheres to the high standards of it's 2003 series with some quality art and animation, but it is when the Turtles cross over to the other dimensions that the film really comes in to it's own.
+The 1987 dimension has been lovingly and painstakingly re-created down to an absolute tee, and it looks fantastic.
+All the small details have been included, and it really does feel like you are watching the old show.
 The concept of a cross-dimensional plot which challenges the entire idea of their existence and actually hints at them discovering they are fictional is an absolutely brilliant one.

 It's a shame then that the film is almost completely ruined for showing the 1987 Turtles an almost complete lack of respect.
-The '87 counterparts are portrayed as monumentally goofy and dumb with zero serious side to them which is both highly inaccurate and quite insulting.
-The '87 cartoon had it's daft moments for sure but it was never ever this stupid.
-The entire film basically consists of the 2003 characters ripping the absolute piss out of the 1987 counterparts with the writers taking the grubby and easy route of pandering to generational differences and the rather slimy "old is bad new is good" mentality in which there was no need for at all.
+The '87 counterparts are portrayed as monumentally goofy and dumb with zero serious side to them, which is both highly inaccurate and quite insulting.
+The '87 cartoon had it's daft moments for sure, but it was never, ever this stupid.
+The entire film basically consists of the 2003 characters ripping the absolute piss out of the 1987 version, with the writers taking the grubby and easy route of pandering to generational differences and the rather slimy "old is bad new is good" mentality in which there was no need for at all.

-1987 Shredder gets it worst as he is treated like a complete bitch by Ultrom Shredder and is nothing more than a clown.
-Considering that '87 Shredder was in fact a Ninja Master and actually quite a badass in the 1987 series, especially in the earlier episodes, it's a really a shit thing to do.
+1987 Shredder gets it worst.
+He is treated like a complete bitch by Ultrom Shredder and is nothing more than a clown.
+Considering that '87 Shredder was in fact, a Ninja Master, and actually quite a badass in the 1987 series, especially in the earlier episodes, it's a really a shit thing to do.

-It doesn't help matters that absolutely NONE of the original 1987 voice cast return to reprise their roles due to some union rules which made them too expensive for 4kids to consider (Cheap bastards!).
-Perhaps it was a blessing in disguise as it would have been tragic to see James Avery who sadly passed away in 2013 voice a Shredder who is portrayed as a complete gump!
+It doesn't help matters that absolutely NONE of the original 1987 voice cast return to reprise their roles due to some union rules which made them too expensive for 4kids to consider.
+Perhaps it was a blessing in disguise as it would have been tragic to hear James Avery, who sadly passed away in 2013, voice a Shredder who is portrayed as a complete sap.

-The film recoups some points in it's climax when we are transported to the 'Turtle Prime' dimension which is basically the old black and white Mirage comic book.
-Here we see the original Turtles who are hard as f**k and its quite a treat to see them in animated form.
+The film recoups some points in it's climax when we are transported to the 'Turtle Prime' dimension, which is basically the old black and white Mirage comic book.
+Here we see the original Turtles who are tough as nails, and its quite a treat to see them in animated form.

-It had the potential to be the best ever Turtles film as there are some proper geek out moments aplenty with some great fan service but is sadly let down by some pretty disgraceful mocking of the very thing that was responsible for the phenomenon in the first place.
+Turtles Forever had the potential to be the best ever Turtles film, as there are some proper geek out moments aplenty along with some great fan service.
+Sadly, it's let down by some pretty disgraceful mocking of the very thing that was responsible for the phenomenon in the first place.

 Teenage mutant Ninja Turtles (2014)

-The very fact that Michael "Fuck the fans" Bay's name appears in the production pretty much sealed it's fate and although he didn't direct it his greasy paw prints are all over this film in everything from the look to the casting to the changes.......oh the changes!
+The very fact that Michael "Fuck the fans" Bay's name appears in the production pretty much sealed it's fate, and although he didn't direct the film, his greasy paw prints are all over it in everything from the look, to the casting, to the changes...oh the changes!

 - Splinter is a dick.
-Really he is and seems like a total bully to the Turtles which zaps any sort of empathy or even sympathy for the character.
+Really he is, and he seems like a total bully to the Turtles which zaps any sort of empathy or even sympathy for the character.
 He's now American too. *Sigh*

-- A poor villain in Sacks who not only has a name that makes you think of balls but who's motivation is just a get rich quick scheme.
-Plus the fact we are meant to believe that this man who looks about mid to late 40's was raised by the Shredder who must by that logic be at least in hos 60's by now.
+- A poor villain in Sacks, who not only has a name that makes you think of balls, but who's motivation is just a get rich quick scheme.
+Plus, the fact we are meant to believe that this man, who looks about mid to late 40's, was raised by the Shredder, is nonsense.
+Logically, that would make old cheese grater AT LEAST in his 60s.